-When you create a dedicated roadmap for technical debt, you are removing the the problem from your immediate sight.
+When you create a dedicated roadmap for technical debt, you are removing the problem from your immediate sight.
 And by doing this, it becomes easy to ignore (or, just as bad, hide) problems in your code that inevitably appear over time.
 Contrary to Homer’s view, ignoring these problems will only make them worse.

 In this article, we’ll discuss why technical debt roadmaps don’t work.
 And we’ll provide a constructive alternative for dealing with your team’s technical debt.
-Below we’ve explained the definition of technical debt a little futher.
+Below we’ve explained the definition of technical debt a little further.

 What is a Technical Debt Roadmap?

 Some product managers think of technical debt as flaws in their products.
 (They’re wrong about that.
 Technical debt is a natural part of all software development.)
-This worries them, because they know they will have to deal with the technical debt eventually.
+This worries them because they know they will have to deal with the technical debt eventually.
 (They’re right about that.)

 But these product managers prefer to sweep it under the rug for as long as possible, rather than facing it head-on.
 So they create a separate roadmap just to track the product’s technical debt.
 You can call this a technical debt roadmap, or a refactoring roadmap.
 We call it a mistake.
 Here’s why.